FirelyTeam/firely-docs/vonk/configuration/db_sql.rst

 *   You don't need to set AutoUpdateConnectionString since the ConnectionString will already have enough permissions.

-*   Start Vonk.
+*   Start Firely Server.
 It will display in its log that it applied pending migrations.
 After that the database is created and set up with the correct schema.

 .. attention::

     For SQL Server it is essential to retain the ``.vonk-import-history.json`` file.
 Please read :ref:`vonk_conformance_history` for details.

-Create a database and users by script, and have Vonk create the schema
+Create a database and users by script, and have Firely Server create the schema
 ----------------------------------------------------------------------

 *   Log into SQL Server as the Administrator user.